tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 “No, it wasn’t funny, Madeline, you stupid cow,” Beck snaps.
 “You’re lucky if I don’t dropkick you.”

-This starts a fresh round of fighting between them, and my head is starting to hurt.
+This starts a fresh round of fighting between them, and my head is hurting.

 “Uh, guys,” I say.
 Can we keep moving?
 I want to go to sleep before dawn.”